 I write because my heart needs a voice and although my heart communicates best in silence, silence is not a language which easily conveys to others what I want to say, unless they too, are of this nature.

-I write because when I pen a poem or complete an essay, I smile all over.
+I write because when I pen a poem or complete an essay that reflects my heart, I smile all over.